Sources of Data and its Presentation using Appropriate Formats

 Questionnaire for scenario 1:

-Questions | Options |
+Questions Options

-1. After looking at your long association with the bank, do you think the bank is able to gain your trust so far? | a.
+1. After looking at your long association with the bank, do you think the bank has been able to gain your trust so far? a.
 Agree

-b.
-Disagree c.
-Slightly agree d.
-None
+c.
+Slightly agree

-b.
-Disagree c.
-Slightly agree d.
-None
+c.
+Slightly agree

-3. Are you satisfied with the organizations structure?
+3. Are you satisfied with the organization’s structure?

 a.
 Agree

-b.
-Disagree c.
-Slightly agree d.
-None
+c.
+Slightly agree

-4. The branch staff have the required skills and knowledge about the bank’s products and services: | a.
+4. The branch staff have the required skills and knowledge about the bank’s products and services: a.
 Agree

-b.
-Disagree c.
-Slightly agree d.
-None
+c.
+Slightly agree

-5. The staff of the branch is courteous and helping: | a.
+5. The staff of the branch is courteous and helping: a.
 Agree

-b.
-Disagree c.
-Slightly agree d.
-None
+c.
+Slightly agree

 6. The staff of the branch is professional